aklinker1/webext-core/packages/fake-browser/README.md

 # `@webext-core/fake-browser`

-An in-memory implementation of the `webextension-polyfill` package for testing.
+An in-memory implementation of `webextension-polyfill` for testing.

 ```bash
 pnpm i -D @webext-core/fake-browser